-From its 100 percent gravity-fed winemaking facilities to its nature-inspired elliptical shape, Lapostolle Winery is sure to impress both wine and architecture enthusiasts.
-This unique property was founded by Cyril de Bournet and Alexandra Marnier-Lapostolle, of France's Grand Marnier and Lapostolle families, and showcases a six-level winery, with four levels buried into the granite hillside for natural cooling temperatures for cellaring and aging.
-With just four wood casitas named after the grape varieties grown on the estate — Merlot, Cabernet Sauvignon, Petit Verdot and Carmenere — on-site Lapostolle Residence offers exclusivity.
-While there is not a formal restaurant on the property, guests may enjoy Chilean specialties prepared with organic produce from the gardens.
-Along with wine tasting, viewing the hand harvesting process or horseback riding through the vineyards, activities include hiking local wilderness trails and in-suite massages.
+From its 100 percent gravity-fed winemaking facilities to its elliptical shape — designed to reflect the harmony between man and nature — Lapostolle Winery is sure to impress architecture enthusiasts.
+This unique property was founded by Cyril de Bournet and Alexandra Marnier-Lapostolle, of France's Grand Marnier and Lapostolle families, and showcases a six-level winery, with four levels buried into the granite hillside for natural aging and cooling temperatures.
+Just four wood casita suites — named after the grape varieties grown on the estate — Merlot, Cabernet Sauvignon, Petit Verdot and Carmenere — offer the ultimate in exclusivity.
+While there is no formal restaurant, guests may enjoy Chilean specialties prepared with organic produce.
+Local vineyard-based activities include horseback riding, hiking wilderness trails, morning yoga classes and in-suite massage.